coding/ci-plugins/plugins/downstream/downstream/README.md

 : drone server url

 repositories
-: trigger builds for the repository list, you can mention branch using @<branch>
+: trigger builds for the repository list, you can mention branch using branch

 fork
 : trigger new build numbers if true, else rebuild